paginagmbh/EPUB-Checker/README.md

 DiskImage creation is done with the NodeJS utility [electron-installer-dmg](https://github.com/electron-userland/electron-installer-dmg).
 It will be installed via NPM if it's missing.

-### Build the release
+### Build the release locally

-The codesign and notarization step is _skipped by the default_ in the Maven configuration.
-In order to run it, you need to enable it explicitly with:
+To build the JAR's, the Windows EXE and Mac App and to run the Mac App codesigning and notarization process for distribution _locally,_ you have to enable the _skipped-by-default_ maven task with:

 ```
 mvn -Dmaven.skip.macSigning=false clean package